g-vega-cl/Pokemon-deck-generator/README.md

 [Preview video](https://drive.google.com/file/d/1sjrnCzugxzX4aWUXVjxE-_YWe6bChRT2/view?usp=share_link)

 We only expect this project to run on your local machine.
-0. To make running this repo easier.
-A MySQL database was created in the cloud so the user does not have to worry about creating a local database
+You can run the repo on using `docker-compose up`. in the ./ folder

+If you want to run it without docker, follow the next instructions:

 1. If you want a local database: set up a MySQL with the following properties:
 	* name = Pokemon-Smalldoor
 	* username = root